cmu-phil/py-tetrad/README.md

 It also gives some simple tools that can be used in both Python and R to hide the JPype facilities for those who don't want to (or can't, in the case of R) deal directly with the Tetrad codebase.

-Part of our code uses the [causal-learn Python package](https://github.com/py-why/causal-learn) in [py-why](https://github.com/py-why) to show how it can be integrated.
+Some of our code uses the [causal-learn Python package](https://github.com/py-why/causal-learn) in [py-why](https://github.com/py-why), though this is not part of this package; to use this code the causal-learn Python pakcage should be separate installed.
+These imports are in try-except blocks where they occur.

 You can also integrate Tetrad code into Python by making os.system (..) calls to [Causal Command](https://github.com/bd2kccd/causal-cmd); here are [some examples](https://github.com/cmu-phil/algocompy/blob/main/old/causalcmd/tetrad_cmd_algs.py) of how to do it.